hortonworks-gallery/ambari-vnc-service/README.md

 - Setup the [airline demo](https://github.com/abajwa-hw/hdp-datascience-demo) in iPython using steps below:

+- Make few changes to sandbox VM before setting up airline demo.
+Instructions to do these tasks are available on the same airline demo page above.
-- Make sure the sandbox VM is started with large amount of memory (15 GB) in order to run.
-Also change Ambari setting to run using Tez.
-Instructions to do these tasks are available on the same airline demo page.
+  - Make sure the sandbox VM is started with large amount of memory (15 GB) and disk to 65GB in order to run.
+  - Also change Ambari setting to run using Tez.

 - Download airline delay and weather data and copy into HDFS

 ```